 The Australian Breastfeeding Association handout has an excellent table that summarises how to store breastmilk and can be found here.

-There will be some occasions where a non-biological mother may wish to breastfeed, such as in the case of adoption or surrogacy.
+There will be some occasions where a non-gestational mother may wish to breastfeed, such as in the case of adoption or surrogacy.
 There are ways that breastfeeding can be induced without ever giving birth.
 If you would like to discuss this further, please book in for a consultation, ideally, six months prior to the time that breastfeeding will be initiated.

-Copyright © 2022 Breastfeeding & Beyond - All Rights Reserved.
+Copyright © 2024 Breastfeeding & Beyond - All Rights Reserved.